dhoer/choco-selenium/ReadMe.md

 ﻿# Selenium

-Installs selenium standalone, hub, or node roles.
+Installs selenium standalone, hub, or node service.

 The selenium-server-*.jar, *capabilites.json, *config.json, and *.cmd
-files are located in <Get-ToolsLocation>\selenium directory.
+files are located in `<Get-ToolsLocation>/selenium` directory.

 ## Prerequisites